What's new in Texas?

 you have a kindergarten ELL student entering your classroom.
 This child does NOT know how to read.
 This child may not have even developed print concepts.
 This child may not even know any letters of the alphabet.
 THIS child has two jobs ahead.
 He must learn to read AND he must learn to speak English.
 PLUS, this child is even younger than the first.
 What do you suppose would work best here?

-When the 1st child(4th grader) comes to your classroom,
+When the 1st

 he can pick up an English book and read some of it.
 Of course, he won't know what he is reading because he doesn't know English.
 You could pick up a Spanish text and read some of it, too.
 Example: ola (hi) mi casa (my house) mi gato (my cat)

 But you wouldn't know what you read and, of course you would mispronounce some words.
-IF you look at the components at the top of this page, you will see that your main barrier to successful reading is going to be the 'vocabulary' component, even though we realize you will be needing some basic phonics instruction, too.
+IF you look at the components at the top of this page, you will see that your main barrier to successful reading is going to be the 'vocabulary' component, even though we realize you will need some basic phonics instruction, too.

 will have to face both of those components in order to learn to read.
 He will have to learn "how to read" and he will have to learn the "language / vocabulary" as well.
 Both components must be mastered for this child before he sees success.